pboos/scala-on-android-example/README.md

 2. Create new Project
 3. "Create project from scratch"
 4. "New project" dialog
- 1. Give it the same name as you specified above in the settings
+ 1. Give it the same name as you specified above in "Adjust project name and package name" below "Project name"
  2. Choose "Android Module"
  3. Next
 5. Choose "Do not create source directory" and Next